“Your son will never be able to do anything like stacking wooden blocks ever.” came the doctor’s reply.

 What is your greatest worry for Rainer in the future?

 As with all parents with Special Needs children, our biggest fear is if we both pass on.
 He’s too kind, trusting and generous at times.
 We are afraid that he will be deceived.
 Though we know that our girls, his siblings, will do their best to take over our duties, nothing can ever take the place of a parent.

 For now we leave it in God’s hands.
 And try not to think too much about it.

 What is your proudest or happiest moment in raising Rainer?

 There are definitely too many to mention, and Rainer brings laughter and joy to everyone, not just the family.
 We have had strangers approaching us before to tell us how much Rainer had made their day.
 Just by asking them “how are you” and from his genuine smile, a known personality traits of WS.
 And I know I have him to accompany me whenever I am having a bad day.
 He gives me joy and comfort.

 The proudest moment for us was the time when he wanted a Yo-Yo for his birthday.
 Prior to that he only watched how it worked on YouTube.
-We eventually took him to the shop and he not only could name all the parts and names of the tricks, he could actually play the Yo-Yo which is impressive for someone who have never touched a Yo-Yo, ever.
+We eventually took him to the shop and he not only could name all the parts and names of the tricks, he could actually play the Yo-Yo which is impressive for someone who has never touched a Yo-Yo, ever.
 He was even invited on stage in school to perform!

 I also want to add that recently in March; he drove a go-kart for 5 laps on his own!
 (For safety reasons, he was the only one on the track) He could steer quite well for a first timer!
-We were so proud at how he has come a long way.
+We were so proud of how he has come a long way.